Gun Review: The Springfield Armory 1911 DS Prodigy

 Some will want a mag catch with more surface area, and again, this can be sourced from the aftermarket and custom fitted.

-The one control I’m not so crazy about is the slide catch lever.
 In my opinion, it doesn’t protrude from the side of the pistol enough and is just too short to hit quickly and easily enough to release the slide in a combat-reload situation.

 While I find I’m happy with all the other controls on my 4.25” example of the Prodigy, this is one thing I will most likely be seeking to improve.